fortyninemaps/karta/README.md

 #Karta - tidy Python package for geospatial computation

 *Karta* is a Leatherman for geographic analyses. *Karta* provides an interface for solving problems in Python that works nicely with existing packages.
-To this end, it provides a simple and clean vector and raster data types, a selection of analysis functions, the ability to read and write a useful subset of formats, and close interoperability with *numpy*.
+To this end, it provides simple and clean vector and raster data types, a selection of analysis functions, the ability to read and write a useful subset of formats, and close interoperability with *numpy*.

 Goals of *Karta* include providing a simple, lightweight, and fast set of tools useful for "everyday" spatial analysis, as well as a flexible set of abstractions upon which to build more advanced routines. *Karta* should be considered a work in progress.

 **Future goals:**
 - projection handling